3 Day Hridaya Silent Meditation Retreat

 Dianna completed her certifications for Yoga Teacher Training in 2012, and for Therapeutic Yoga in 2014.
 Both at Agama Yoga in Thailand.
 She continues her studies in Hridaya Meditation, Mindfulness, and other disciplines.

 Brittany Servent is known for her authentic, non-judgmental teaching style and heart-centered philosophy.
 As a certified Hridaya Yoga instructor she is continuously seeking out philosophical education from various spiritual disciplines.

 Britt weaves thought-provoking meditations throughout her classes, applying ancient wisdom to our contemporary western world in a useful and playful way.
 She encourages growth of the physical and spiritual self, citing the interconnectedness to each other, to the world and to the universe at large.
 She brings her own introspection and contemplation to the mat and holds whatever may unfold to her with a sense of gratitude.
 This is the same attitude she lives by in daily life as well.
 Her favorite saying is “Life is a conundrum of esoterica.”
 And so it is.
 Yet here we are navigating our life puzzles like there was something to accomplish…

 3:30 Afternoon session

 9:00 Break for evening

-The retreat will finish around 12pm on the final day.
-We ask everyone to arrive July 30, between 6:30-7:30pm.
+The retreat finishes around 12pm on the final day.

 *Lectures include: The self-inquiry method, What is the Spiritual Heart, Self-awareness, Witness Consciousness, Compassion, The True Nature of Love, Living with an Open Heart, Integration of Daily Life into Spirituality and techniques for yoga, meditation, pranayama and awareness.